operator-framework/enhancements/enhancements/sdk-external-and-pluggable-validations.md

 bogged down.

 #### Story 1
+* as a CVP admin I would like to change the validation for XXX and have it useable right now.

 #### Story 2
+* as a user

 ### Implementation Details/Notes/Constraints [optional]

 What are the caveats to the implementation?
 What are some important details that didn't come across above.
 Go in to as much detail as necessary here.
 This might be a good place to talk about core concepts and how they releate.

 ### Risks and Mitigations